mang-git/udemy-repo/README.md

 # Example Repository by following Udemy course.
-This is a sample repo, Hellow Worl!
+This is a sample repo, Hello World!

+This a second update.